TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-acc-type-tiering-notsupported.md

 <!--/issueDescription-->

 ## **Recommended Steps**
- Object storage data tiering to hot, cool, or archive is only supported in General Purpose v2 (GPv2) and Blob storage accounts and only available for block and append blobs.
+ Storage data tiering to hot, cool, or archive is only supported in General Purpose v2 (GPv2) and Blob storage accounts and only available for block blobs.
+For Premium Block Blob accounts Lifecycle Management can be used with deletion policies.

+### Account level settings

-* At account level - Only hot and cool access tiers can be set.
+* Only hot and cool access tiers can be set.
 The archive access tier is not available at the account level.
+* Account Redundancy – LRS, ZRS (ZRS does not support Archive tier), GRS, GZRS, RA-GRS, RA-GZRS (RA-GZRS does not support Archive tier)
+* Account Default Tier – Hot, Cool (Archive not available at the as a default account tier)

-* At individual blob level
+### Individual blob level settings

-  * Replication option LRS/GRS/RA-GRS   - All three access tiers hot,cool and archive can be set.
+* With replication option LRS/GRS/RA-GRS - All three access tiers hot, cool and archive can be set.
-  * Replication option ZRS/GZRS/RA-GZRS - Only hot and cool access tiers can be set.
+* With replication option ZRS/GZRS/RA-GZRS - Only hot and cool access tiers can be set.

  Please change to a supported account type or replication option to use your preferred access tier.